-Many Swiss companies practice a so-called "niche strategy" that focuses on a limited range of highly specialized products.
-This strategy has proved to be successful, so modest companies have come to dominate the world market in their activity field.
+Many companies in Switzerland practice a so-called "niche strategy" that focuses on a limited variety of greatly specialized products.
+This strategy has proved to be successful, and is the reason why some foreign companies have established businesses in Switzerland to dominate the world market in their activity field.
 The chemical industry is an eloquent example in this regard, niche products representing approx. 90% of marketed products.
 One of the advantages of this strategy is that it stimulates the diversification of production.
 Thus, the chemical industry offers over 30,000 different products.
-Swiss products are sold at high prices on foreign markets, as consumers are willing to pay for quality and innovation.
+Swiss products sell for high prices on foreign markets, as consumers are willing to pay for quality and innovation.

-In certain sectors, over 90% of goods and services are exported.
-The most well-known are the watch industry products, chocolate, and cheese.
-However, mechanical, electrotechnical, and chemical industries have over 50% of Swiss exports.
-Switzerland is one of the main exporters of products such as textile machines, paper industry machines, printing machines and materials, high-precision machine tools, lifts and escalators, railroad rack construction, etc. But many of the components of these products are manufactured abroad.
+In certain sectors, over 90% of goods and services sell as exports.
+The most renowned examples are products from the watch industry, chocolate, and cheese.
+However, mechanical, electro-technical, and chemical industries have over 50% of Swiss exports.
+Switzerland is one of the main exporters of products such as textile machines, paper industry machines, printing machines and materials, high-precision machine tools, lifts and escalators, railroad rack construction, among others.
+However, manufacturing of many of the components of these products happens overseas.
 Switzerland excels also in exports of services, particularly counseling management, insurance, and tourism.

 Key centers for trading and shipping include the canton of Zug and the city of Geneva.
 The logistics sector and the most modern merchant navy in the world are concentrated in Basel.
 In Switzerland, they are among the biggest global players, such as Nestlé, the largest food company in the world.
 Although approximately 97% of employees work outside of Switzerland, the company's base is Vevey, located on Lake Geneva.
 Other multinational companies, such as Kraft, have chosen Switzerland as the place for their European headquarters.